2023 Summer Student Volunteer Program

 • Gain hospital work-related experience

-• Documentation of community service hours
+• Documentation of volunteer service hours

 • Polish your soft skills